What is a topical steroid?

 The potency of a topical steroid depends on:

 There is little point in diluting a topical steroid, as their potency does not depend much on concentration and diluting the product does not reduce the risk of adverse effects.
 After the first 2 or 3 applications, there is no additional benefit from applying a topical steroid more than once daily.

-Steroid is absorbed at different rates depending on skin thickness.
+A topical steroid is absorbed in different rates depending on skin thickness.

 Absorption also depends on the vehicle in which the topical steroid is delivered and is greatly enhanced by occlusion.